ChrisMukherjee/COMP353-Project/README.txt

 	- Added PHP code to limit access to pages
 	    - sidebar will only display links to certain pages, based on the user's staff type
 	    - if a user tries to manually access a page that they should not have access to, redirect to contact us page
+	- Wrote README.txt (contributions for myself, Karim, and Cheng)

 Alexander Vissa:
 	- Modified Relational Diagram